 But enough about me.

 1) Me-Time is Very Important

-For many extroverts, being alone is not really desirable.
+For many extroverts, being alone is not desirable.
 Not so much for introverts.

-They find being alone nice and this time is important for an introvert’s happiness and health.
+They find being alone nice, and this time is vital for an introvert’s happiness and health.

-Some typical activities are often crafting, writing, gaming, reading, gardening, or watching movies.
+Some typical activities are crafting, writing, gaming, reading, gardening, or watching movies.